patrickmmartin/errorcodeNX/article.md

 Now for the bad news...

-* No switch (but ya ain't gonna need it)
+* No `switch` (but ya ain't gonna need it so much because errors will in the main case only _need to be thrown and consumed_ )
-* Can't return additional info.
+* Can't return additional info
   - Well, by design most use cases do not make sense for a pure error code,
-  - let us pause as this is where the python guys start laughing (info, error) = attempt_the_thing()
+  - let us pause as this is where the python guys start laughing
+      ```(info, error) = attempt_the_thing()```

     * One missing use case in common with the integral values is the classic FILE_NOT_FOUND TABLE OR VIEW MISSING (but which?)
-  - If you really want to be helpful, create a wrapper for the error_code, or use typed_error
+If it is useful to attach that parameter, then it seems reasonable that the consumer will need to request a pair<error_code, more_info>, use out parameters or devise some other scheme to compose the required data.

 * Should these be translated for the user?
   - Absolutely no. Because these can be used opaquely there is NO WAY the system can enforce avoiding making a serious security error by displaying an error of unknown origin and hence sensitivity to the end user
-Instead choose what you want to be shown, and show that.
+Instead choose what you want to be shown only at the appropriate call site, and do that then.